codyngpriest/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # This is a function that prints all natural numbers from n to 98, followed by a new line.
 12. The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself
 # This is a function that prints the n times table, starting with 0.
+13. Nature made the natural numbers; All else is the work of women
+# If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+The sum of these multiples is 23.
+This is a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.